9. Database access

 ![]() |

-- [4]: Adding a data source to a project launches a wizard, which we do not need here [5].
+- [4]: the operation of adding a data source to a project launches a wizard that we don't need ici [5].

-- [6]: The database is now part of the project.
+- [6]: the base is now part of the project.
 We return to normal mode [7].

-- [9]: In the database properties, we can see [10] that it will be automatically copied to the project’s runtime folder.
-This is where the program we’re going to write will retrieve it.
+- [9]: in the database properties, we can see [10] that the database will be automatically copied to the project execution folder.
+This is where the program we're about to write will look for it.

-SQL (Structured Query Language) is a partially standardized language for querying and updating databases.
-All DBMSs comply with the standardized part of SQL but add proprietary extensions to the language that take advantage of certain features of the DBMS.
-We have already encountered two examples of this: the automatic generation of primary keys and the allowed types for table columns are often dependent on the DBMS.
+SQL (Structured Language Query) is a partially standardized language for querying and updating databases.
+All SGBD respect the standardized part of SQL, but add proprietary extensions to the language that exploit certain features of SGBD.
+We've already seen two examples: the automatic generation of primary keys and the types allowed for table columns are often dependent on SGBD.

-The four basic SQL commands we present here are standardized and supported by all DBMSs:
+The four basic SQL language commands we present are standardized and accepted by all SGBD :

-The query used to retrieve data from a database.
-Only the keywords in the first line are required; the others are optional.
-There are other keywords not listed here.
+The query that retrieves the data contained in a database.
+Only the keywords in the first line are mandatory, the others are optional.
+Other keywords not shown are ici.

 | |

-We will write a console application that issues SQL commands on the [dbarticles] database we created earlier.
-Here is an example of the application in action.
-The reader is encouraged to understand the SQL commands issued and their results.
+We're going to write a console application to issue SQL commands to the [dbarticles] database we created earlier.
+Here is a execution example.
+The reader is invited to understand the SQL orders issued and their results.

-- Line 1: the connection string: it contains all the parameters needed to connect to the database.
+- line 1: the connection string: this contains all the parameters needed to connect to the database.

-- Line 3: We query the contents of the [articles] table
+- line 3: requests the contents of table [articles]

-- Line 16: We insert a new row.
-Note that the id field is not initialized in this operation because the DBMS will generate the value for this field.
+- line 16: a new line is inserted.
+Note that the id is not initialized in this operation, as it is the SGBD that will generate the value of this field.

-- Line 30: We increase the price of the item that was just added by 10%.
+- line 30: the price of the item just added is increased by 10%.

-- Line 42: The price increase has indeed taken place
+- line 42: the price increase has taken place

-- Line 44: We delete the item we added previously
+- line 44: deletes the article added previously

-Let’s return to the diagram of an application accessing a database through an ADO.NET connector:
+Let's return to the diagram of an application using a database through a ADO.NET connector:

 ![]() |